gordonwatts/acat-2021-attendance/web/index.md

-# Snowmass CPM Meeting Attendance
+# ACAT 2021 Zoom Meeting Attendance

-This site shows some basic statistics for the  CPM meeting.
+This site shows some basic statistics for the ACAT 2021 workshop.

 - List of [rooms](rooms) that are included.